openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ### What is the IBM Z Open Editor?

 The IBM Z Open Editor is a free extension for Visual Studio Code (VSCode) that provides language support for COBOL, PL/I, and JCL languages.
-Along with this language support it also provides content assistance for applications that call CICS, MQ, IMS, and DB2 APIs.
+Along with this language support it also provides content assistance for applications that call CICS, MQ, and DB2 APIs.
 The source code doesn't even need to reside on z/OS, it could be in a source code repository, locally in a file, or on z/OS.
 Although this course focuses on COBOL as a source language, a lot of the functions we will discuss will also apply to PL/I and JCL.

 ### The role of the Language Server Protocol